Community Classes for Adults

 Description:

 Discover the art of observational drawing in this hands-on botanical sketching workshop set in the beautiful Georgeson Botanical Garden.
 Over two days, participants will develop foundational sketching skills while deepening their understanding of the plant world, learning to see, draw, and describe plants with both artistic sensitivity and scientific curiosity.
 Working from life in the garden and in the classroom, students will practice pencil, pen, watercolor, and mixed media sketching techniques, explore basic botany and plant families of interior Alaska, and learn to create field sketches that capture not just the plant itself, but its relationship to the surrounding environment and ecosystem.
 No prior drawing experience is required, only a curiosity about the natural world and a willingness to look closely.
-Please see the materials list for this course.
+Click to see the materials list for the Field Sketching and Botanical Art Workshop.

 Cost: $175